karnani7/apiDocumentation/README.md

 - `roomCategory`: String describing the room's category (e.g., "Non Ensuite").
 - `floor`: String specifying the floor on which the room is located.
 - `propertyAddress`: String containing the full address of the property.
-- `virtualTourLink`: String URL to a virtual tour of the room.
+- `virtualTourLink`: String URL to a virtual tour of the room. (youtube)
 - `bathroomCount`: Number indicating how many bathrooms are available.
 - `monthlyRent`: Number representing the monthly rent price in the local currency.
 - `tenantPreference`: String indicating the preferred type of tenant (e.g., "Individual Only").